 If the amount of the Institute’s refund does not satisfy the portion of funds that must be returned, it becomes the student’s responsibility to satisfy the remaining amount.
 Therefore, students receiving Federal Pell Grants and Federal Supplemental Grants may have to return a portion of these funds if that amount exceeds institutional charges.
 An example of how the policy works can be found here.

 Pell Grant Refunds

 If a student with a Pell Grant drops to less than full-time status during the first ten days of the semester, any refund goes to the student’s Pell Grant.

-Students may appeal their refund amount to a committee consisting of the Vice-President of Academic Affairs, the Vice-President of Administrative Services, and the Director of Financial Aid if extenuating circumstances forced the student to withdraw from MTI.
-Please note: The MTI Bookstore is a separate entity and abides by a separate refund policy on a case-by-case basis.
+Students may appeal their refund amount to a committee consisting of the Dean of Student Success, the Director of Financial Aid and the Financial Comptroller/CFO if extenuating circumstances forced the student to withdraw from Mitchell Tech.
+Please note: The Mitchell Tech Campus Store is a separate entity and abides by a separate refund policy on a case-by-case basis.